allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 interact with the overlay outside its boundaries.
 Such listeners should be registered just after opening the modal and removed just after the modal is closed.
 Then such a listener doesn’t interrupt with the others and doesn’t extend them.

+## Does it change a lot?

+I think it does.
+Definitely, the introduction of INP has changed a lot in working with WebPerf.
+The new metric differs strongly from the FID it replaces.
+It forces a focus on all interactions, not just making the site interactive as quickly as possible.
+This requires digging in and understanding how interactions are processed by the browser.
+It also requires thinking about how other operations can affect the interactivity of the website.

+We are still learning how to work in the new reality so we would be excited if you share your own experiences with us!